 If he’s very sensitive or perceptive, he may actually have some conscious awareness of having taken the angry curse energy from Mary somehow.
-He may notice that it is dragging him down a little and he may feel it weighing on him.
+He may notice it weighing on him.

-His sense of guilt and responsibility for her anger acts as a receptor for the curse she put on him.
-It’s really a lot less spooky than it sounds, but it CAN be damaging when it happens.
+His sense of guilt and responsibility for her anger acts as a receptor for the curse energy she sent him.

 So that’s one common scenario for curses.
 There is one more receptor for real curse energy and that is fear.